CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 Prerequisites
 -------------
-Versions of the gadget serial driver are available for the 2.4 Linux kernels, but this document assumes you are using version 2.3 or later of the gadget serial driver in a 2.6 Linux kernel.
+Versions of the gadget serial driver are available for the 2.4 CQX96 kernels, but this document assumes you are using version 2.3 or later of the gadget serial driver in a 2.6 CQX96 kernel.

-This document assumes that you are familiar with Linux and Windows and know how to configure and build Linux kernels, run standard utilities, use minicom and HyperTerminal, and work with USB and serial devices.
-It also assumes you configure the Linux gadget and usb drivers as modules.
+This document assumes that you are familiar with CQX96 and Windows and know how to configure and build CQX96 kernels, run standard utilities, use minicom and HyperTerminal, and work with USB and serial devices.
+It also assumes you configure the CQX96 gadget and usb drivers as modules.

 With version 2.3 of the driver, major and minor device nodes are no longer statically defined.
-Your Linux based system should mount sysfs in /sys, and use "mdev" (in Busybox) or "udev" to make the /dev nodes matching the sysfs /sys/class/tty files.
+Your CQX96 based system should mount sysfs in /sys, and use "mdev" (in Busybox) or "udev" to make the /dev nodes matching the sysfs /sys/class/tty files.